awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

    If you use a CDN other than CloudFront, you may need to complete similar steps\.
 For more information, refer to the documentation for your CDN\.

+1. If you use Route 53 to manage the DNS configuration for your domain and CloudFront as your CDN, create an Alias record in Route 53 that refers to your CloudFront distribution \(such as *d111111abcdef8\.cloudfront\.net*\)\.
+For more information, see [Creating Records by Using the Amazon Route 53 Console](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html) in the *Amazon Route 53 Developer Guide*\.

-1. In the DNS configuration for your subdomain, add a `CNAME` record that refers to the address of your CDN\.
+   Otherwise, in the DNS configuration for your subdomain, add a CNAME record that refers to the address of your CDN\.

 1. Acquire an SSL certificate from a trusted Certificate Authority\.
 The certificate should cover both the subdomain you created in step 1 as well as the CDN you configured in steps 3–5\.
 Upload the certificate to the CDN\.